 Communication 101

 Communication seems like a basic skill, but it can be a tough one to master.
-Some of these writers may be holding back from their editors to avoid confrontation.
-If you are in similar conflict with your editor, the issue you are having may stem from a misunderstanding, so before you resort to festering online, give your busy editor the benefit of the doubt.
+Some of these writers may feel disconnected because they’re holding back their frustrations toward their editors to avoid confrontation.
+If you are in similar conflict with your editor, the issues you’re having may stem from a misunderstanding, so before you resort to festering online, give your busy editor the benefit of the doubt.
 He or she may not even realize a problem exists.

 Let me paraphrase a recent conversation I had with a client: